When a Robot is More Capable than a Human: Learning from Constrained Demonstrators: Acknowledgements

 \section{Acknowledgements}

-This work was partially funded by the Airbus Institute for Engineering Research (AIER).
-We also acknowledge USC Center for Advanced Research Computing (CARC) for providing us with compute resources.
-The authors would like to thank Ziyi Liu for assistance with writing.
+\rebuttal{ We acknowledge funding by the Airbus Institute for Engineering Research (AIER) for this project.
+We thank the USC Center for Advanced Research Computing (CARC) for providing us with compute resources.
+We thank Ziyi Liu for valuable discussions and for helping improve the clarity and presentation of the paper. }

 { \textbf{Appendix}}